 2026 TSP contribution limits:

-- Annual additions limit (combat zone): $72,000/year — allows contributions far beyond the standard $24,500 limit when the excess comes from combat zone special pay
+- Annual additions limit (combat zone): $72,000/year — contributions above the $24,500 elective deferral limit from combat zone tax-exempt pay go into the traditional tax-exempt portion of TSP, not Roth

 What $20,000 in Combat-Zone Roth Contributions Becomes